fuwhis/furniture-crawler-xml/README.md

 # furniture-crawler-xml
 This is my final project on the XML class in FPTU.
-A Crawler used state-machine to process from HTML tag to XML schema.
+A Crawler is used state-machine to process, extract from HTML tag to parse to XML schema.